1.American Express Platinum Card

 - Requires significant spending to maximize benefits

-- 4%Points earned on foreign currency spending
+- 4%Points on spending abroad

-- 3%Points earned on UK spending
+- 3%Points on spending in the UK

-Receive 60,000 reward points when you spend £3,000 in the first 90 days.
+Receive 60,000 reward points when you spend £3,000 on your card in the first 90 days.

 Earn 4 points per £1 spent abroad and 3 points per £1 spent in the UK.